panzerdp/dmitripavlutin.com/posts/139-promise-all/index.md

 title: "How to Use Promise.all()"
 description: "How to use Promise.all() to perform parallel async operations in a fail-fast manner."
 published: "2021-07-06T07:00Z"
-modified: "2021-07-10T07:00Z"
+modified: "2023-03-22"
 thumbnail: "./images/cover-6.png"
 slug: promise-all
 tags: ['javascript', 'promise', 'async']
 type: post
 ---

-In simple words, a promise is a placeholder for a value that's going to be available sometime later.
+A [promise](/what-is-javascript-promise/) is a placeholder for a value that's going to be available sometime later.
+The promise helps handle asynchronous operations.

-Promises are useful when handling asynchoronous operations.

 JavaScript provides a helper function `Promise.all(promisesArrayOrIterable)` to handle multiple promises at once, in parallel, and get the results in a single aggregate array.
 Let's see how it works.